 Norway in a Nutshell offers exactly what it says.
 If you are short on time you can experience Norway’s fjords, the Flåm Railway, and the best of the country’s scenery.
 Tours are independent rather than guided and last from one to three days.
 They also offer the Northern Lights.

 Get Your Guide – Get Your Guide helps you to find top-rated activities and tours in worldwide destinations including Norway.
 Choose from a 2-hour Oslo Fjord cruise, an Oslo highlights bike tour, or an Oslo pass including public transport.
-There are several to choose from and it’s really simple to use.
+Although some of the tours require a minimum of 2 people, there are plenty to book as a solo and it’s really simple to use.
 Just check the reviews, price and availability then book online.